koenrane/KR-new-site/content/import/the-catastrophic-convergence-conjecture.md

 >
 > >!
 Two approaches immediately come to mind for me.
 Both rely on the agent [focusing on the AU landscape rather than the world state](/world-state-is-the-wrong-abstraction-for-impact).
 > >
-> >! **Value learning without a prespecified ontology or human model**.
+> >! **First: Value learning without a prespecified ontology or human model**.
 [I have previously criticized](/thoughts-on-human-compatible#Where-in-the-world-is-the-human-) value learning for needing to locate the human within some kind of prespecified ontology (this criticism is not new).
 By taking only the agent itself as primitive, perhaps we could get around this (we don't need any fancy engineering or arbitrary choices to figure out AUs/optimal value from _the agent's_ perspective).
 > >
-> >! **Force-multiplying AI**.
+> >! **Second: Force-multiplying AI**.
 Have the AI observe which of its AUs most increase during some initial period of time, after which it pushes the most-increased-AU even further.
 > >
 > >!
 In 2016, Jessica Taylor [wrote](https://www.alignmentforum.org/posts/5bd75cc58225bf06703752da/pursuing-convergent-instrumental-subgoals-on-the-user-s-behalf-doesn-t-always-require-good-priors) of a similar idea:
 > >